backdrop-contrib/nice_menus/README.txt

 --------
 * Up to 10 menus - through settings you can configure the number of 'nice menus'
 * Horizontal menus or vertical menus popping right or left
-* Simple default styling which can be overriden using your own stylesheet
+* Simple default styling which can be overridden using your own stylesheet

 Issues
 ------